 Broadcasting – Voting control of free-to-air television stations by non-residents is limited to 49 percent.
 There are also residency requirements for the directors of broadcasting companies.

-Legal Services – Foreign lawyers at foreign law firms may only practice the law of their home jurisdiction, provided the firm they are working for is licensed in Hong Kong to work in those jurisdictions.
+Legal Services – Foreign-qualified lawyers may only practice the law of their home jurisdiction, provided the firm they are working for is licensed in Hong Kong to work in those jurisdictions.
 Foreign law firms may become “local” firms after satisfying certain residency and other requirements.
-Localized firms may thereafter hire local attorneys, but must do so on a 1:1 ratio of local attorneys to registered-foreign lawyers, without exception.
+Localized firms may thereafter hire local attorneys and must maintain at least a 1:1 ratio of local attorneys to registered-foreign lawyers, without exception.
 Foreign law firms can also form associations with local law firms.

-As a free market economy, Hong Kong does not promote or incentivize outward investment, nor restrict domestic investors from investing abroad.
-Mainland China and British Virgin Islands were the top two destinations for Hong Kong’s outward investments in 2020 (based on most recent data available).
+As a free market economy, Hong Kong does not promote or incentivize outward investment, nor does it restrict domestic investors from investing abroad.
+Mainland China and the British Virgin Islands were the top two destinations for Hong Kong’s outward investments in 2020 (based on most recent data available).

-The United States does not have a bilateral treaty on the avoidance of double taxation with Hong Kong, but the United States and Hong Kong have an agreement for the Exchange of Information Relating to Taxes, with protocol, signed at Hong Kong, March 25, 2014, and an agreement for Cooperation to Facilitate the Implementation of the Foreign Account Tax Compliance Act with Hong Kong.
-As of March 2020, the HKG had Comprehensive Avoidance of Double Taxation Agreements (CDTAs) with 45 tax jurisdictions, and negotiations with fourteen tax jurisdictions are underway.
-In September 2018, the Multilateral Convention on Mutual Administrative Assistance in Tax Matters signed by mainland China entered into force for Hong Kong.
-Effective January 2020, the number of reportable jurisdictions increased from 75 to 126.
+The United States does not have a bilateral treaty on the avoidance of double taxation with Hong Kong, but the United States and Hong Kong have an agreement for the Exchange of Information Relating to Taxes, with protocol, signed at Hong Kong, March 25, 2014, and an agreement for Cooperation to Facilitate the Implementation of the Foreign Account Tax Compliance Act, signed at Hong Kong, November 13, 2014.
+As of April 2020, the HKG had Comprehensive Avoidance of Double Taxation Agreements (CDTAs) with 45 tax jurisdictions, and negotiations with fourteen tax jurisdictions are underway.
+In September 2018, the Convention on Mutual Administrative Assistance in Tax Matters signed by mainland China came into force for Hong Kong.
+As of February, 2022, the number of participating jurisdictions amounted to 144.